 300W legacy design with bipolar transistors (half-bridge converter);

-Active PFC pre-regulator.
+PFC pre-regulator.